-A client can conduct adversarial training on module $m$ by adding adversarial perturbation to its input $\vz_{m-1}$, as shown in \cref{fig:amt}.
+\paragraph{Sufficient Condition for Backbone Robustness.} A client can conduct adversarial training on module $m$ by adding adversarial perturbation to its input $\vz_{m-1}$, as shown in \cref{fig:amt}.
 However, since the module is trained with the early exit loss $l_m$ that is not equivalent to the joint loss $l$ of the backbone model, the robustness of the module in the early exit loss does not sufficiently lead to the robustness of the backbone model in the joint loss.
-The following proposition gives a sufficient condition for the robustness of the backbone model that consists of $M$ cascaded modules: \begin{proposition} The backbone model $(1\circ 2 \circ \cdots \circ m\circ\cdots\circ M)$ can have $(\epsilon_0,c_M)$-robustness in the joint loss $l$ if for every module $m<M$, we have a finite upper bound $\epsilon_m$ such that
+The following proposition gives a sufficient condition for the robustness of the backbone model that consists of $M$ cascaded modules: \begin{proposition} The backbone model $(\vw_1\circ\cdots\circ \vw_M)$\footnote{We use $\va\circ\vb$ to denote a cascade of two modules $\va$ and $\vb$, inputting in $\va$ and outputting from $\vb$.} have $(\epsilon_0,c_M)$-robustness in the joint loss $l$, if for every module $m<M$, we have a finite upper bound $\epsilon_m$ such that

-and the last module $M$ has $(\epsilon_{M-1},c_M)$-robustness in $l_M=l$. \end{proposition} Simply speaking, the sufficient condition is that the perturbation magnitude on the output $\vz_m$ of each module $m$ should be upper bounded by $\epsilon_m$, given the adversarial perturbation $\boldsymbol{\delta}_{m-1}$ on the input $\vz_{m-1}$ upper bounded by $\epsilon_{m-1}$.
-To upper bound the perturbation on $\vz_m$, a straightforward method is conducting adversarial training with the perturbation magnitude on $\vz_m$ as the loss function, namely,
+and the last module has $(\epsilon_{M-1},c_M)$-robustness in $l_M=l$. \end{proposition} \cref{prop:robustness} can be easily proved by induction on the number of modules.
+It shows that the backbone robustness can be achieved by the module robustness, with an upper bound of the perturbation on the output feature of each module.
+A straightforward method to ensure this upper bound is conducting adversarial training with the perturbation magnitude as the loss function, namely,

-However, calculating the gradient of $\vw_m$ with this loss function by backward propagation requires memory to store the intermediate results of $\vz_{m-1}+\boldsymbol{\delta}_{m-1}$ in addition to the intermediate results of $\vz_{m-1}$.
-Therefore, this method is infeasible in the memory-constrained scenarios we are discussing.
+However, calculating the gradient $\nabla_{\vw_m}\Vert \Delta \vz_m\Vert$ by backward propagation requires memory to store additional intermediate results of $\vz_{m-1}+\boldsymbol{\delta}_{m-1}$, which equivalently doubles the batch size during training.
+Therefore, this method is infeasible in the memory-constrained scenarios.